 - intrasaccular flow disruptors

-All of the next-generation liquid embolic products listed below are currently in the pre-clinical development stage.
+Each of the next-generation liquid embolic products listed below are currently in the pre-clinical development stage.
 The majority of these products utilize novel embolizing agents which may help to address the limitations of currently available liquid embolics.
-Products in development will require robust clinical comparison data in order to overcome the hurdles that have historically restrained the liquid embolics market.
+Products in development will require robust clinical comparison data in order to overcome the hurdles that have historically restrained the market.